top of page

 Search

-🧠 The Bottom-Up, Top-Down, and Outside-In Model: A Powerful Approach to Nervous System Regulation
+The Bottom-Up, Top-Down, and Outside-In Model: A Powerful Approach to Nervous System Regulation

 In the fast-evolving field of neuroscience and mental wellbeing, Dr. Sarah McKay—a respected neuroscientist and science communicator—offers a refreshingly practical and holistic framework for understanding how we can influence our own nervous system health and emotional regulation.
+She calls it the Bottom-Up, Top-Down, and Outside-In model.

 Dr Sarah McKays framework of the brain: Bottom-UP, Top-Down, Outside-In